tolitius/lasync/README.md

 method which does not block: inserts a task and returns true, or returns false in case a queue is "capacity-restricted" and its capacity was reached.

 While this behavior is useful, there are cases where we do need to _block_ and wait until a ThreadPoolExecutor has a thread available to work on the task.

+Depending on a use case this back pressure can be very useful.
 One reason could be an off heap storage that is being read and processed by a ThreadPoolExecutor: e.g. there is no need, and sometimes completely undesired, to use JVM heap for something that is already available off heap.
 Another good use is described in ["Creating a NotifyingBlockingThreadPoolExecutor"](https://today.java.net/pub/a/today/2008/10/23/creating-a-notifying-blocking-thread-pool-executor.html).

 ## How To